Joystream/community-repo/working-groups/storage-group/SOP/README.md

 **Failure will result in the rewards reduced by %25**

+## WG improvement
+Each worker need  to develop a tool or a procedure that improve the group monthly.

+**Not comlying 3 times in a raw may result on eviction.

 # Ref
 - All rewards reduction is from full salary.
 - Reduction can happen till minimum rewards of 1 Joy.